 A sortable table that shows the percentages of full-time faculty members who were members of specific racial and ethnic groups at degree-granting colleges and universities in November 2011.

 Use The Chronicle’s interactive database to see how much top public-college presidents earned in 2014.
 And track executive compensation at public and private colleges as far back as 2008.

 The breadth and quantity of money granted by the Bill & Melinda Gates Foundation to higher-education projects vastly outweighs the amounts granted by the two other key supporters of higher-education reform: the Lumina Foundation and The Kresge Foundation.
-Explore this graphic below to dig into the foundations' grants from 2006 through 2011.
+This graphic digs into the foundations' grants from 2006 through 2011.

 With the population becoming less white and moving toward the southwest of the United States, where will colleges find the next generation of college students?
 This interactive tool lets users explore the demographic shifts that will change the makeup of American colleges, from the national level down to the more than 3,000 counties.

 The colleges that employed the largest percentages of nonresident aliens as instructional staff were scattered throughout the country.

 In all three sectors, business and health professions were among the most popular majors for distance-education students.

 High representation of particular racial or ethnic groups is found in states like Georgia and Oklahoma, reflecting those states' populations.